tongni1975/spark-nlp/docs/en/annotators.md

 </div></div><div class="h3-box" markdown="1">

+Refer to the [Chunker](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.Chunker) Scala docs for more details on the API.

 ## NGramGenerator

 `NGramGenerator` annotator takes as input a sequence of strings (e.g. the output of a `Tokenizer`, `Normalizer`, `Stemmer`, `Lemmatizer`, and `StopWordsCleaner`).
 The parameter `n` is used to determine the number of terms in each n-gram.
 The output will consist of a sequence of n-grams where each n-gram is represented by a space-delimited string of n consecutive words with annotatorType `CHUNK` same as the `Chunker` annotator.

-**Output type:** CHUNK
+**Output Type:** CHUNK

-**Input types:** TOKEN
+**Input Types:** TOKEN

 **Reference:** [NGramGenerator](https://github.com/JohnSnowLabs/spark-nlp/tree/master/src/main/scala/com/johnsnowlabs/nlp/annotators/NGramGenerator.scala)

 **Functions:**

-- setN: number elements per n-gram (>=1)
+- `setN`: number elements per n-gram (>=1)
-- setEnableCumulative: whether to calculate just the actual n-grams or all n-grams from 1 through n
+- `setEnableCumulative`: whether to calculate just the actual n-grams or all n-grams from 1 through n
-- setDelimiter: Glue character used to join the tokens
+- `setDelimiter`: Glue character used to join the tokens

 **Example:**

-Refer to the [NGramGenerator](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.NGramGenerator) Scala docs for more details on the API.

 <div class="tabs-box" markdown="1">